 Essentially, the healthier and microbe-rich our soils are, the more carbon can be taken out of the atmosphere and stored underground, where it came from.
 This will positively impact global warming.
 Mycorrhizal fungi really are a superhero in the growing world and are a valuable part of the environmental eco-system.
 Farmers and growers are not only providing food for the world but by keeping their land healthy they are also ensuring a healthy world for us all to live in.

 The United States Department of Agriculture (USDA) AgResearch Division has commissioned research on this magic ingredient that show the positive impact that farm soil quality can have on climate change.
 “Until its discovery in 1996 by ARS soil scientist Sara F. Wright, this soil “super glue” was mistaken for an unidentifiable constituent of soil organic matter.
 Rather, it permeates organic matter, binding it to silt, sand, and clay particles.
 Not only does glomalin contain 30 to 40 percent carbon, but it also forms clumps of soil granules called aggregates.
 These add structure to soil and keep other stored soil carbon from escaping.”

-Roots, Shoots & Fruits has been supplying Mycorrhizal fungi to growers for two decades.
-The newest range of Mycorrhizal fungi, Rootella, contains more formulations to suit different types of applications, including a granular and a fine powder, with high concentrations of live organisms.
-Rootella is Biogro certified, and applicable to most crops especially at planting.
+Our range of Mycorrhizal fungi, Rootella, contains a range of formulations to suit different types of applications, including a granular and a fine powder with high concentrations of live organisms.
+Rootella is Biogro certified, and applicable to most crops, especially at planting.
 It is important that you speak to your ag-retail rep or call Roots, Shoots & Fruits to identify the best formulation for your crop.